-- locations of monitoring EPL points listed in Table 2.1; - frequency of monitoring quarterly and at least two months between monitoring periods; - periods of monitoring: - for three out of four quarterly periods each day, evening and night periods for a minimum of 15 minutes.
-Night period monitoring must be undertaken between the hours of 1 am and 4 am; and - for one out of four quarterly periods day period monitoring must be undertaken for a minimum of 1.5 hours (six 15-minute periods); evening period monitoring must be undertaken for a minimum of 30 minutes (two 15-minute periods); night period monitoring must be undertaken for a minimum of 1 hour (four 15-minute periods). - days of monitoring each quarterly monitoring must be undertaken on a different day of the week excluding Saturday, Sundays and public holidays.
+- locations of monitoring EPL points as listed in Table 2.1 above - frequency of monitoring quarterly and at least two months between monitoring periods - periods of monitoring: - For three out of four quarterly periods each day, evening and night periods for a minimum of 15 minutes.
+Night period monitoring must be undertaken between the hours of 1 am and 4 am. - For one out of four quarterly periods day period monitoring must be undertaken for a minimum of 1.5 hours (six 15-minute periods); evening period monitoring must be undertaken for a minimum of

+30 minutes (two 15-minue periods); night period monitoring must be undertaken for a minimum of 1 hour (four 15-minute periods).

+• days of monitoring - each quarterly monitoring must be undertaken on a different day of the week excluding Saturday, Sundays and public holidays.

-In accordance with the preceding, this round of quarterly attended noise monitoring (Q3 2023) was undertaken on Wednesday 13, Thursday 14 and Friday 15 September 2023 which is more than two months since the last quarterly monitoring (Q2 2023) conducted on Thursday 15, Monday 19 and Wednesday 21 June 2023.
+In accordance with the preceding, this round of quarterly attended noise monitoring (Q1 2024) was undertaken on Wednesday 21 February, Tuesday 19 and Tuesday 26 March 2024 which is more than two months since the last quarterly monitoring (Q4 2023) which finished on Thursday 7 December 2023.
+This quarterly period (Q1 2024), monitoring at each monitoring location (as per the EPL) was conducted for a minimum of 15 minutes, with night period monitoring undertaken between the hours of 1 am and 4 am on 26 March 2024.

 As per the approved NMP, attended noise monitoring is scheduled considering the occurrence of regular operations at CVC.
 Noise monitoring avoids scheduled down-time or maintenance.
-Regular operations were occurring during this round of monitoring (Q3 2023).
+Regular operations were occurring during this round of monitoring (Q1 2024).